yggene/geekbrains/02_UI_Design/fakeVKapp/readme.md

 # ISSUES
+## In progress

-1. Deleted remote data not deleting from Realm // In progress
+1. Deleted remote data not deleting from Realm